ravindrakumarpatel/Docker/README.md

 docker stop mysql
 docker rm mysql

-A soon as you do that the container along with all the data inside it gets blown away, meaning all its data is gone.
+As soon as you do that the container along with all the data inside it gets blown away, meaning all its data is gone.
 If we would like to persists data we would want to map a dierctory outside the container on the docker host to a dierctory inside the container.

 docker run -v /opt/datadir:/var/lib/mysql mysql

-In this case we created a directory call /opt/datadir and map that to /var/lib/mysql inside the docker container using the -v option and specifying the directory on the docker host followed by a colon and the directory inside the docker container.
+In this case we created a directory called /opt/datadir and map that to /var/lib/mysql inside the docker container using the -v option and specifying the directory on the docker host followed by a colon and the directory inside the docker container.
 This way when docker container runs, it will implicitly mount the external directory to a folder inside the docker container.
 This way all your data will now be stored in the external volume at /opt/datadir and thus will remain even if you delete the